-- If you breakdown don’t open the bonnet in pouring rain – you’ll damage the car electrical system.
+- If you break down, don’t open the bonnet in the pouring rain – you’ll damage the car electrical system.

 - If your steering suddenly feels light and unresponsive, you could be aquaplaning.
-Don’t brake, ease off the accelerator and gentle steer to safety.
+Don’t panic or brake, just ease off the accelerator and gentle steer to safety.

 - Use low revs and higher gears.
 Accelerate gradually and, if you can, move away in second gear to reduce wheel spin.

-- Obviously don’t drive as fast as normal and leave much more braking space.
+- Don’t drive as fast as normal and leave much more braking space.
 Some experts say allow ten times more distance than normal.

 - Avoid following in other’s tyres tracks where the compacted snow will be more slippery.